MPC-SoK/frameworks/cbmc-gc/README.md

 ## Docker setup

 Create a Docker image.
-This will take a few minutes.
+This will take 8-10 minutes.
 You only have to do this once.
 ```
 $ docker build -t cbmcgc .
 ```